helenst/helenst.github.io/cv.md

 * __Gee Broadcast Systems Ltd__ (1999-2001) - C++ development of bespoke broadcast data display software for sports results systems and on screen timers.

-## Personal Projects

-* [Map Thing](http://mapthing.helen.st/) is a route planning tool built on Google Maps and Open Street Map APIs.
-It displays distance and elevation information and allows for routes to be edited and routing methods to be changed.

 ## Open Source / Community

-* Contributions to various open source projects - please see [my Github profile](https://github.com/helenst) for details.
+* I have contributed to various open source projects - please see [my Github profile](https://github.com/helenst) for details.
-* Volunteer for [Django Girls](https://djangogirls.org), a series of workshops aimed at encouraging more women to learn to code.
-I contribute to the tutorial and website, and both organise and coach at events.
+* Volunteered for [Django Girls](https://djangogirls.org), a series of workshops aimed at encouraging more women to learn to code.
+I contributed to the tutorial and website, organised workshops at PyCon Namibia and PyCon UK and coached at several events.
-* I speak regularly at conferences all over the world, on various topics.
+* I have spoken at conferences all over the world, on various topics.
 Please see [my work page](http://helen.st/work/) for full details.

 ## Education